 The monthly salary that Mr S receives from his employer is "remuneration" earned in the course of his employment at the local bank and is not in respect of any taxable supplies made by him.
-The remuneration therefore falls outside the ambit of "enterprise" and is not taken into account to determine the value of taxable supplies.
+The remuneration therefore falls outside the ambit of "enterprise" and is not considered in determining the value of taxable supplies for VAT registration purposes.